Overview

 Residents entering a medical physics residency educational program shall have a strong foundation in basic physics.
 This shall be demonstrated either by an undergraduate or graduate degree in physics, or by a degree in an engineering discipline or another of the physical sciences and with coursework that is the equivalent of a minor in physics (i.e., one that includes at least three upper-level undergraduate physics courses that would be required for a physics major).

 To apply, download and fill out the application below.
-Submit the completed application along with your CV, a personal statement, and transcripts via email to medphys@vcu.edu.
+Submit the completed application along with your CV, a personal statement, 3 recommendation letters, and transcripts via email to medphys@vcu.edu.
+Recommendation letters should be emailed directly from your recommender.

 2025 VCU Medical Physics Residency Program Application